The company's name "Lachancea" (pronounced la.chance.ee.a), refers to the name of the unique yeast species at the heart of this company.

 Co-inventor and Chief Strategist, Anne A. Madden, Ph.D. is an engagement leader in the field of using wild microorganisms for human applications.
 She has experience communicating science and technology to diverse audiences as a former TED and TEDx speaker, a published scientist, and a seasoned presenter.
 She also brings experience as a yeast wrangler and microbiologist with over a decade of experience in academic and industry settings.
 She is the initial microbiologist who wrangled the yeast from insects.

 Along with a growing team, we work with brewers to develop implementation plans that best suit your clients' needs, across brewing scales.
-We offer propagation services using state of the art equipment.

 The story of Wasp Beer